alvillars/CorrectSplineSlicerResults/README.md

 allows to correct the boundary detection from the SplineSlicer

 ----------------------------------
+This napari pluggin was developped as an add-on to splineslicer https://github.com/kevinyamauchi/splineslicer/tree/main from Kevin Yamauchi.
+It is meant to help correcting the results from the boundary detection of splineslicer.
+Also it improves the rotation during the alignment of the slices and provide an additional way to further correct the rotation before calling the measurements.

 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.